 Temporary service installations are limited to a period of one year.
-An extension may be granted at City Light's discretion.
+It is the responsibility of the customer to request an extension, which may be granted at City Light's discretion..

 2.4.
 Electrical Permits and Inspections

 See Section 1.7.